Climate action funding

 Projects must take place within Nova Scotia.

 Youth must have a teacher or other adult mentor (age 19+) identified in the application process.
 This individual will be responsible for receiving funds, supporting youth actions, and communicating with Clean on project activities.
+However, we highly encourage youth to take the lead on project applications with their mentor’s support!

 How much funding can I apply for?

-You can apply for a maximum of $500 towards your climate action project.
-There is no minimum application amount.
+Single classes can apply for a maximum of $500 towards their climate action project.

 Is this project aligned with the Nova Scotia curriculum?